pavlovic265/react-boilerplate-typescript/README.md

 # Note

-This projects is cloned from [react-boilerplate-typescript](https://github.com/Can-Sahin/react-boilerplate-typescript).
-The only difference is that the dependecies are updated.
+This projects is forked from [react-boilerplate-typescript](https://github.com/Can-Sahin/react-boilerplate-typescript).
+Difference:

+- Update dependecies and fix issues with new dependecies
+- Update `ToggleOption` component
+- Update `LanguageProvider` component

 # Typescript